capac/scikit-learn-exercises/README.md

 Making use of the [Boston House Prices data set](https://www.kaggle.com/vikrishnan/boston-house-prices) on some machine learning algorithms, using Python and scikit-learn.

  * simple linear regression
- * polynomial regression
+ * some more advanced regression algorithms
- * some more advanced algorithms
+   * stochastic gradient descent
    * Ridge regression
    * Lasso regression
    * Elastic Net